 Time & Cost

 The CCIM designation program was designed to help you take your own pace earning the CCIM designation.
-While students typically complete the program in 1-3 years, we've had members complete it anywhere from six months to 10 years.
+You can earn the designation in as little as one year or base it on your own schedule and timeline.

 Learn more about the time and financial investment needed to earn the designation.